-The Arizer Air 2 and Solo 2 have a lot more similarities than differences, but there are a few key features that set these vaporizers apart.
+The Arizer Air II and Solo II have a lot more similarities than differences, but there are a few key features that set these vaporizers apart.

 Go to our US store

 - Order ships from our warehouses in US - no delays at customs

 Arizer VaporizersShop the 2021 collection of vaporizers from Arizer.

 Related PostsReviews and guides from our blog on Arizer vaporizers